Skip to content

 • Integration with generated repositories:

-• create does not add any tooling to generated repositories; it prioritizes inferring options from existing repositories on demand.
+• Bingo does not add any tooling to generated repositories; it prioritizes inferring options from existing repositories on demand.

 • projen is used in generated repositories and integrates with the repository’s tasks.